 Barcelona's City Centre - A Local Expert Guides You Around One Day in the City Off The Beaten Tourist Track.

 There are two ways to use this guide to Barcelona City Centre.
-Either you can follow the links on this page to the exact location you are interested in or you can follow the link to El Born, the first area on the tour, and the at the foot of all pages from then on you will find a link to the next area.
+Either you can follow the links on this page to the exact location you are interested in or you can follow the link to El Born.
+At the foot of all pages in this area guide you will find a link to the next area.

 I have covered some of the essential sights, smells and sounds for a first time tourist to the city, as well as some more local gems that can be found off Barcelona's beaten track.